-Protocol administrators are subject to a multi-signature process requiring 2 out of 3 members of the core team to validate protocol-level changes
+- Protocol administrators are subject to a multi-signature process requiring 2 out of 3 members of the core team to validate protocol-level changes

-Utilization of Chainlink, an industry-leading decentralized price oracle system with high-quality data sources and node redundancy, in order to avoid price manipulation
+- Utilization of Chainlink, an industry-leading decentralized price oracle system with high-quality data sources and node redundancy, in order to avoid price manipulation

-Time-lock before critical protocol modifications take place in order to allow network participants to exit the protocol if they do not agree with the changes (planned for v2 release)
+- Time-lock before critical protocol modifications take place in order to allow network participants to exit the protocol if they do not agree with the changes (planned for v2 release)

-Alkemi Earn is an institutional-grade liquidity network designed around risk mitigation and control features.
+Alkemi Earn is an institution-grade liquidity network designed around risk mitigation and control features.
 As regulated entities, our customers and partners require us to perform the highest standards of due diligence to ensure operation in compliance with regulatory requirements.
 Decentralized applications (Dapps) provide numerous capital deployment opportunities for financial institutions, but also carry risks in terms of security, identity management (trusted counterparty verification), transaction monitoring and risk control mechanisms.

 - Participants may only use the protocol after completing the verification process and undergoing approval procedures for their wallet address.
 These processes maintain a safety buffer against the majority of DeFi-specific risks (security and compliance)

-Institutionally-focused financial transaction monitoring and reporting to satisfy internal and external audit baseline requirements.
+- Institutionally-focused financial transaction monitoring and reporting to satisfy internal and external audit baseline requirements.
 This includes level 1/2/3 support thresholds, a customer support-dedicated representative and a notification service with a 24/7 monitoring system

-Planned for Alkemi Earn v2 release:
+- Planned for Alkemi Earn v2 release:

-Real-time transaction monitoring allowing for continued mitigation of compliance-related risks
+- Real-time transaction monitoring allowing for continued mitigation of compliance-related risks

 The purpose of this document is to outline the currently known risks associated with DeFi protocols and communicate Alkemi's commitment and continuous efforts to mitigate them.
 The contents of this document do not warrant absolute protection from the aforementioned risk categories.